 Fine particle size hydrophobic silica (SiO2) containing sorbed HF values is added to water which contains oil.
-The silica sorbs the oil and the silica/oil mixture floats on top of the water where it can be scooped off or otherwise substantially separated from the water.
+The silica sorbs the oil and the silica/oil mixture otherwise substantially separated from the water.
 The oil and silica may then be conveniently separated by being placed back into water and allowed to stand for an extended period of time until the silica loses its hy-15 drophobicity, becomes hydrophilic, and goes into the water phase leaving the oil floating on the water.
 The oil may then be removed for further handling and the silica may then be separated from the water for further handling.